-The Top 9 Animation Libraries for UI Designers in 2017 — SitePoint
+9 of the Best Animation Libraries for UI Designers — SitePoint

 - License:

-Bounce.js is a neat animation library that ships with about ten animation ‘pre-sets’ – hence the small size of the library.
+Bounce.js is a neat animation library that ships with about ten animation presets — hence the small size of the library.
 As with animate.css, the animations are smooth and flawless.
-You might want to consider using this library if your needs center around ‘pop and bubble’ style animation types and could benefit from a lower file size overhead.
+You might want to consider using this library if your needs center around “pop and bubble”-style animation types and could benefit from a lower file size overhead.

 AnimeJS

-AnimeJS is the only newcomer to our list – but has won a great many converts in the 12 months since it’s creation.
+AnimeJS is the newest addition to our list, but has won a great many converts since its creation.
 It’s incredibly versatile and powerful and wouldn’t be out of place powering HTML game animations.
-The only real question is ‘is it overkill for simple web apps‘?
+The only real question is “is it overkill for simple web apps?”

 Maybe.
 But as it’s also fast, small and relatively easy to learn, it’s hard to find fault with it.

-Note: This article was updated in October 2019 to reflect the current state of animation libraries.
-We’re going to run-through 9 free, well-coded animation libraries best-suited to UI design work — covering their strengths and weaknesses, and when to choose each one.